modeseven-lfit/reporting-tool/testing/API_ACCESS.md

 ## Overview

-The reporting tool can collect data from several sources:
+The reporting tool can collect data from these sources:

 1. **Git repositories** (local) - ✅ Always available
 2. **INFO.yaml files** (cloned from info-master) - ✅ Always available